felipenmoura/nAccess/README.md

 - demands some time to learn and understand
 - terrible for debugging problems on itself

-### Advantages
+##### Advantages

-NAccess come to serve some of HTAccess' features, but in a more organised, clean, easy-to-maintain way!<br/>
+NAccess comes to serve some of HTAccess' features, but in a more organised, clean, easy-to-maintain way!<br/>
 With it, you will have the same power to configure, protect, validate, redirect and log much more with node.js.
 This module can also be used as a middleware for node frameworks like express or restify, for example.